Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Recreational UAS operations prohibited on all Port aviation, marine, industrial, and environmental properties.
-Commercial and public UAS require prior written authorization from Port; minimum 5 business days for permit processing.
+Recreational UAS operations prohibited on Port aviation, marine, industrial, and environmental properties.
+Commercial and public UAS operations require permit from Port of Portland; minimum 5 business days processing; applications subject to Port approval.

 View source